sdellysse/pg.promised/README.md

 `.connect` returns a promise instead of accepting a callback as it's final argument.
 All arguments to `.connect` are proxied to the `pg` object received by `wrap`.
 Consult node-postgres for more information on those specifics.
-It returns a Promise that resolves to a two-item array, a `pg.promised.Client` instance and a `done` function.
+It returns a Promise that resolves to a two-item object, a `pg.promised.Client` instance and a `done` function.
 As per the node-postgres docs, you must call `done()` as soon as you're done with the connection for it to go back into the pool.